Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Methods

 \subsection{Network Architecture}

-We use an autoencoder architecture similar to the one presented by \citeA{Chaitanya2017}.
-The network encodes noisy input data into a compressed representation, which is consequently decoded to reconstruct a clean output (Figure \ref{AEplot}).
-Information is passed between the encoder and decoder through skip connections (Figure \ref{AEplot}), allowing for deeper learning while preventing a loss in detail \cite{He2016, Mao2016}.
+Although our goal is denoising irradiance fields instead of RGB images, we approach it as a Monte Carlo-rendered image denoising problem, for which CNNs and especially convolutional denoising autoencoders have already been proven successful \cite<e.g.>{Fan2019, Chaitanya2017}.
+We use an autoencoder architecture similar to the one presented by \citeA{Chaitanya2017}, see Figure \ref{AEplot} for an overview of the architecture.
+The encoder part of the network uses a series of convolutional and max pooling layers (for feature extraction and down-sampling, respectively) to compress the noisy input data into a latent space representation.
+The decoder then uses a series of convolutional and upsampling (nearest-neighbor) layers to reconstruct denoised irradiance fields from the latent space representation.
+Information is also passed between the encoder and decoder through skip connections (Figure \ref{AEplot}), allowing for deeper learning while preventing a loss in detail \cite{He2016, Mao2016}.
 Since we do not denoise in a temporal context, we omit the recurrent connections of the network of \citeA{Chaitanya2017}.

 Our denoising autoencoder uses 5 input fields to predict 1 output field (Figure \ref{AEplot}).
 The input fields include the noisy direct and diffuse irradiance with a low sampling budget (1 - 32 spp).
 The noisy direct irradiance can be viewed as an auxiliary variable for the model with converged diffuse irradiance as target and vice versa.
 Both the input and target direct and diffuse irradiance are normalized with the cosine of the solar zenith angle, which slightly improves accuracy ($\approx$ 1 W m$^{-2}$ lower RMSE).
 The other auxiliary variables consist of the solar zenith angle, solar azimuth angle, and the natural logarithm of the vertically summed liquid water path (LWP).
 To avoid the undefined logarithm of zero, we add a constant ($\epsilon$ = 1) to the LWP before computing the logarithm.
-The inputs and targets are subsequently normalized with their mean and standard deviation.
+The inputs and targets are subsequently normalized with their mean and standard deviation over the full dataset.

-In the encoder, we use max pooling with a stride and kernel size of 2.
-The first encoder stage uses two convolutional layers, while the other encoder stages only apply one convolution (Figure \ref{AEplot}).
-In the decoder, we use upsampling layers with 2 $\times$ 2 nearest neighbor filtering.
-The skip connections add the feature maps of the encoder element-wise to the upsampled feature maps of the decoder, using leaky rectified linear unit (Leaky ReLU) activation \cite{Maas2013} with $\alpha$ = 0.05.
-After adding the skip connections, each decoder stage applies two sets of convolution.
-The last decoder stage uses an extra convolutional layer to obtain the final output.